Risely

 Promote Learning Opportunities

 Provide avenues for continuous learning and professional development.
 Offer workshops, training sessions, or online courses that align with employees’ interests and allow them to explore new skills and knowledge.
+To make it even easier, you can facilitate employee resource groups focused on learning that work independently.

 For instance, a company organizes a lunch-and-learn session where employees can explore topics of interest.
 A curious employee attends a session on design thinking, gaining new insights and approaches that they later apply to improve their work processes.